Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 :superscript:`1` TNhaplotyper is only executed for tumor-only if a WGS case is being analysed

-:superscript:`2` TNScope output is being merged with TNhaplotyper calls for TO-WGS analysis
+:superscript:`2` TNscope output is being merged with TNhaplotyper calls for TO-WGS analysis